 This downtown Hilo restaurant is known for its large selection of meat choices for your burrito, taco or whatever—everything from beef and chicken to tripe, tongue and beef cheek.
 Lucy’s menu as a whole wins a spot here for somehow managing to be huge and wide-ranging yet sticking to the simple flavors and ingredients of the best homestyle Mexican food.
 194 Kilauea Ave., Hawaii Island, (808) 315-8246,

-After you have researched all of the things to do in Kona Hawaii you need to figure out where you are going to stay and I have taken all of the guesswork out and here are my top picks for luxury on the Big Island to get you inspired!
+After you have researched all of the things to do in Kona, Hawaii you need to figure out where you are going to stay and I have taken all of the guesswork out and here are my top picks for Kona accommodations on the Big Island to get you inspired!

 Four Seasons Resort Hualalai